 We’re always looking for festive days out that will appeal to all three of our kids.
 There’s a 6 year age gap between our eldest and youngest so it can be quite tricky.

 For the last two years we have taken them to the Chester Zoo Lantern Walk.

 The event runs from 24th November to 30th December and it’s a rare chance to visit the zoo at night.
 While we don’t get to see the real animals, we do get to see some fantastic illuminated creatures.

-The prices and general info can be found on the Chester Zoo website.
+We paid £15 per adult and £12.50 for children aged 3 and up.
 We found it to be great value, especially since it’s free for under threes.
-I usually find if it’s free for my daughter (who’s 2) there’s not much for her to do or enjoy but she loved the lantern walk.
+I usually find if it’s free for my daughter there’s not much for her to do or enjoy but she loved the lantern walk.

 When you book you choose an allocated time starting from 4pm.
 They say it takes around 90 minutes but you can take your time and stay up until the zoo closes.The kids love the novelty of going somewhere when it was dark so this always adds to their excitement.

 When you arrive adults are given a large lantern to carry while the children are given little battery operated candles in paper cups (which are much better than they sound!)
 Along the walk we see illuminated animals that are both static and moving.
 My son loved the moving reindeer last year that bent down so he could see it properly.
 He thought it was magical, and really enjoyed being able to get so up close to it.

 We found the staff operating the moving animals to be brilliant and always stayed in character.
 We saw dancing zebras (on a zebra crossing!), flamingos and penguins amongst others.